Speed up your Git workflow with these handy aliases. Each alias can be added via command line or directly to your .gitconfig file.

 dev = !git pull origin dev && git merge dev && git fetch origin dev:dev

-Switch from a feature branch to the latest code in dev branch, and delete branches which are fully merged into dev branch.
-This alias is intended for use after pushing a code-complete feature branch to the server, when ready to start a new feature based on the latest dev branch code.
+Switch from a feature branch to the latest code in a base branch (defaults to dev), and delete branches which are fully merged into that branch.
+This alias is intended for use after pushing a code-complete feature branch to the server, when ready to start a new feature based on the latest branch code.
+Pass an optional branch name to use a different base branch (e.g. git done main).

 Delete local branches which have been fully merged into dev branch (excluding the dev branch itself).
 Useful for cleaning up completed feature branches.